check-spelling/check-spelling-docs/Event-descriptions.md

 * Turn off [[Check filenames and paths|Feature: Check filenames and paths]].
 * Add file path words to the dictionary (`allow.txt`).
 * Add file paths to patterns (`patterns.txt`) to exclude noisy file paths.

+# utf16-surrogate

+In [v0.0.22](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.22), if a file contains utf16 surrogates, it'll be flagged.

+check-spelling is designed for utf-8 based files, so a file containing a utf-16 surrogate should be a reasonably good indication that the file won't contain content check-spelling can handle.

+## Resolution

+* Add the file to `excludes.txt`
+* If the heuristic is wrong, please file a bug.